Washington Blade

-The Washington Blade is an LGBT newspaper in the Washington metropolitan area.
-The Blade is the oldest LGBT newspaper in the United States and third largest by circulation, behind the Philadelphia Gay News and the Gay City News of New York City.
-The Blade is often referred to as America's gay newspaper of record because it chronicled LGBT news locally, nationally, and internationally.
+The Washington Blade is an LGBTQ newspaper in the Washington metropolitan area.
+The Blade is the oldest LGBTQ newspaper in the United States and third largest by circulation, behind the Philadelphia Gay News and the Gay City News of New York City.
+The Blade is often referred to as America's gay newspaper of record because it chronicled LGBTQ news locally, nationally, and internationally.
 The New York Times said the Blade is considered "one of the most influential publications written for a gay audience."

 The paper was originally launched as an independent publication in October 1969 with a focus on bringing the community together.
 In 2001, the Blade was purchased by Window Media LLC, a group of gay-oriented newspapers circulated throughout the United States with a staff composed of professional journalists, becoming a leading source of news for the readers both in Washington and around the nation.
 The paper publishes weekly on Fridays and celebrated its 50th anniversary in October 2019.

 In November 2009, the Blade and several related publications, including the Southern Voice, were shut down after Window Media announced it was closing business.
 After Blade staff members were told they no longer had jobs, plans were made for a new gay publication entitled DC Agenda, since the trademark for Washington Blade was still held by the now-defunct Window Media.

-It was announced on April 27, 2010 that the DC Agenda would rename itself to the Washington Blade.
+It was announced on April 27, 2010, that the DC Agenda would rename itself to the Washington Blade.
 The ownership group of the Agenda consisted of many former staff members of the Blade, who purchased the trademark and paper archives out of bankruptcy court.
 The first issue of the newly independent Blade debuted on April 30, 2010.